Skip to main content

 This Work Placement/Study Abroad component is an integral part of all academic programmes of the Institute and is provided in compliance with HEA/DES requirements for practice-based learning on all third level courses as laid out in the "Higher Education System Performance Framework 2018-2020" .
 The overall aim of the module is to offer the student the opportunity to apply the knowledge and skills gained throughout their course of study up to this point in a new and relevant experiential setting.
 This is to achieved whilst facilitating the student in developing the practical life-skill competencies and communication skills necessary to function as an effective member of the work environment and wider society.
 Students choosing to study abroad will be provided a comparable programme of study in an approved foreign partner Institution.

-Title: Integrated Practice Coaches
+• Integrated Practice for Coaches

 Credits: 5